-7.20.1 Servo Tool Change [3110-1] Continued
+7.21.1 Servo Tool Change [3110-1] Continued

-Servo Tool Change requires a mechanical wrist interface, a tool changer.

-A MOC service parameter, Disconnect deactive (type Measurement channel), must be defined as YES for each tool (external axis) used with this function.
+vo Tool Change requires a mechanical wrist interface, a tool changer Servo Tool Change requires a mechanical wrist interface, a tool changer.
+OC service parameter, Disconnect deactive (type Measurement channel), must defined as YES for each tool (external axis) used with this function.
 Servo Tool Change can be used up to 8 different tools but is limited by 14 axes in total for the drive module.
 For example, if the robot is on a track motion or if another additional axis is connected to a drive module it reduces the number of allowed tools that can be used with servo disconnect.